gitpod-io/workspace-images/README.md

 These are lightweight compared to `gitpod/workspace-full`.

-Each contains a set of chunks: a common base, and a language, and includes Docker and Tailscale.
+Each contains a set of chunks: a common base and a language / tool.
+Every image also comes with Docker and Tailscale preinstalled.

 - [`gitpod/workspace-c`](https://hub.docker.com/r/gitpod/workspace-c) ✅
 - [`gitpod/workspace-clojure`](https://hub.docker.com/r/gitpod/workspace-clojure) ✅